BrianGladman/mathieu/readme.txt

 Contents

-    1. Purposse
+    1. Purpose
     2. Introduction
     3. Input Parameters
     4. Output Parameters
     5. File Output
-    6. Accuracy Using 64-bit Arithmetic
+    6. Accuracy of results using real*8 arithmetic
-    7. Accuracy Using 128-bit Arithmetic
+    7. Accuracy of results using real*16 arithmetic
-    8. Expansion Coefficients A and B
+    8. Obtaining the A and B expansion coefficients
-    9. Eigenvalues
+    9. Obtaining the eigenvalues

   1. Purpose